Does Super Bomberman R Online have cross-play? - News Break

 Does Super Bomberman R Online have cross-play?

 Bomberman is taking the plunge into the battle royale genre with the release of Super Bomberman R Online.
-In this free-to-play, 64-player game, you set bombs to destroy obstacles and enemies, but hopefully not yourself.
+In this free-to-play 64 player game, you set bombs to destroy obstacles and enemies, but hopefully not yourself.
 Interestingly, battle royales are where the talk of cross-play between platforms began to get serious.
 It wasn’t until the big battle royales like Fortnite began supporting cross-play that more games from other areas began to have it as well.
-So does Super Bomberman R Online have cross-play functionality?www.gamepur.com
+So does Super Bomberman R Online have cross-play functionality?www.msn.com